Peeragogy/Peeragogy.github.io/assessment.md

   *How can we build strong collaboration?*

 > “A team is not a group of people who work together.
-A team is not a
-> group of people who work together.
 A team is a group of people who
 > trust each other.”

   *How can we build a more practical focus?*